Maria Carrillo High School: California Scholarship Federation

 California Scholarship Federation has a chapter within Maria Carrillo High School.
 This chapter's purpose is to recognize students who have outstanding academic achievement as well as service to the school or community.
 This chapter which is also a club at the school offers many benefits to students such as recognition in college and visitations to university campuses.

-Journalism
+Journalism & Yearbook

 Maria Carrillo High School has a student newspaper operated and run by students.
-Journalism is an elective course where students learn how to operate a newspaper, be journalists, and edit articles.
+Journalism is an elective course where students learn how to operate a newspaper, be journalists, and write articles.
 The school's newspaper "The Puma Prensa" features student articles ranging from local to national topics.
+Alongside the school's paper, another course Yearbook is offered which allows students to contribute directly to making the school's yearbook through photography, writing, and interviewing.

+Puma Peers

+Maria Carrillo High School has an advocacy class full of upperclassmen (juniors and seniors) who plan activities for the freshman class of that year and assist with recruitment efforts for incoming freshmen.
+Puma Peers is led by two teachers and was discharged from the Associated Student Body's control in the 2025 - 2026 school year.
+Puma Peers are chosen from the prior year through an application into a group assessment with fellow applicants.

 Clubs

-Maria Carrillo High School has over 66 clubs, each of which dives into certain subjects or hobbies or focuses on a specific subject, hobby, or academic area.
+Maria Carrillo High School has over 68 clubs, each of which dives into certain subjects or hobbies or focuses on a specific subject, hobby, or academic area.
 Some clubs host assemblies or rallies each year to represent their clubs, historical days, or holidays with the help of their teacher advisor and their department.